 Use the Folder Permissions window to set access rights to folders in the CDR for specific users.
 Each LabChip GX Touch user name can be assigned Full Control, Read, and/or Write access to each folder in the CDR.
 Permissions can be propagated to subfolders, if desired.
-To open the Folder Permissions window, select Security \rightarrow Folder Permissions.
+To open the Folder Permissions window, select Security → Folder Permissions.
+This window is only available if the LabChip GxP option is installed with the LabChip GX Reviewer software.